Homes are an outworking of the characters who live inside. Sometimes, in fiction, the house even seems to come alive in

 FERRIS BUELLER’S DAY OFF

 Because a house made of glass is such an ostentatious statement — while ironically seeming to fit into the surrounding landscape unobtrusively — this building, which exists only to house cars, is comedic in itself.

 Despite their terrible sleep hygiene, you won’t find light-filled rooms in House Of Cards.

 Mad Men is equally dark as House of Cards in many ways, but well-lit rooms are quite usual in this series.
-Mad Men is an apparent utopia.
+Mad Men is an snail under the leaf setting.
 Don Draper has everything he could possibly want… from the outside looking in.

 California is the flip side of New York — New York is wintry and studious while California is light-hearted and beachy.